Jelena Janković: 2018–2019: Uncertainty looms

 Due to her back surgery in October 2017, Janković missed the entire 2018 and 2019 seasons.
 She also underwent eye surgery in May 2018, further delaying any comeback plans.
 For the first time since 2001, she was unranked in the WTA singles rankings.

 2022: Retirement

 Janković did not participate in any WTA tournaments prior to the suspension of the tour due to the COVID-19 pandemic.
 Janković announced on Instagram that she would participate in an exhibition tournament in Belgrade, partnering with Novak Djokovic in a mixed doubles match.
 This was her first tennis match since September 2017.
 After the match, Janković admitted that she still was uncertain about a possible comeback on the professional tour.
-Janković eventually announced her retirement in July 2022.
+Janković eventually announced her retirement in July 2022, saying she has accepted that her body no longer allows her to play professional tennis and that she would make her health and her child, a priority.